ahsxndev/Portfolio/README.md

 # 🧑‍💻 MyFolio - Flutter Portfolio App

-A modern, minimalist, and highly customizable Flutter portfolio website or application to showcase your skills, projects, and professional journey.
+A modern, minimalist, and highly customizable Flutter portfolio website/application to showcase your skills, projects, and professional journey.
 Designed for fast setup and easy editing—even if you're not a Flutter developer!

 <div align="center">